 - Input the position sensor input for this cam.
 (Cam 1 always uses the main cam sensor input set in Ignition Settings.) - Polarity The capture polarity of the cam input.
 (Cam 1 typically follows the main settings.) - No. teeth How many capture teeth on the cam wheel. - Note: If you are using a wheel that can be described as a set of equally spaced teeth with one or more teeth missing, set this to the number of base teeth used.
 If no pulse is seen during the expected cam range where there should be a cam teeth, the MS3Pro simply "throws out" the reading.
 For example, if you have a cam trigger with teeth at 0, 60, 120, and 240 degrees, sett the number of teeth to 6.
-The MS3Pro will look for a tooth every 60 degrees, and simply will not update the cam position at the 180 and 300 degree points. - Output Which output pin the ECU uses to activate the cam control solenoid.
-For systems using two solenoids per cam, this is the solenoid that advances the cam. - Minimum the minimum absolute angle from the cam sensor.
+The MS3Pro will look for a tooth every 60 degrees, and simply will not update the cam position at the 180 and 300 degree points. - Output where the PWM solenoid valve is connected. - Minimum the minimum absolute angle from the cam sensor.
 See setting up.
 This is the angle of the signal from the sensor not necessarily the actual cam center angle. - Maximum the maximum absolute angle from the cam sensor. - Int./Exh. specifies if the cam is an intake or exhaust cam.
 This determines the PID parameters, direction and target table to be used. - Tooth 1 only used by BMW V10 at present.
-Look for the cam tooth edge after this crank tooth no. - Tooth 2 same again, but for second crank revolution. - More duty means whether more PWM duty on the solenoid causes the cam to advance or retard. - Output (2) For cams with two solenoids, this is the output pin used to activate the solenoid that retards the cam.
+Look for the cam tooth edge after this crank tooth no.

+- Tooth 2 same again, but for second crank revolution. - More duty means whether more PWM duty on the solenoid causes the cam to advance or retard.